Brad Smith (soccer, born 1994)

-Bradley Shaun Smith (born 9 April 1994) is an Australian professional footballer who plays as a left-back or winger for Houston Dynamo and the Australia national team.
+Bradley Shaun Smith (born 9 April 1994) is an Australian professional soccer player who plays as a left-back or winger for FC Cincinnati and the Australia national team.

-Born in Sydney, Smith moved to England to play youth football for Liverpool as a teenager, eventually making his professional debut for the side in 2013.
+Born in Sydney, Smith moved to England to play youth soccer for Liverpool as a teenager, eventually making his professional debut for the side in 2013.
 He has also spent time on loan at Swindon Town in 2014 and at Seattle Sounders FC of Major League Soccer in 2018 and 2019, helping the latter win MLS Cup 2019.

 Smith represented England at youth levels (eligible through his parents) but subsequently switched to play for Australia.

 Club career

 Early career

-Born in Penrith in Australia, Smith moved to England at the age of 14.
+Born in Penrith, New South Wales, Smith grew up in Ballina, New South Wales, and moved to England at the age of 14.
 While playing for his local high school side Smith was scouted by Liverpool and invited to join their academy.

 Liverpool

 A week before his debut, Smith was promoted to the first team alongside his U21 youth team partner Jordan Rossiter.
 On 26 December 2013, Smith was named on the Liverpool bench in a 2–1 loss at Manchester City.
 Three days later, he made his senior debut for Liverpool after coming on in the 59th minute, replacing the injured Joe Allen in a match against Chelsea at Stamford Bridge.
 He was deployed as a left winger, but was unable to make a difference to the result as Liverpool lost the match 2–1.